TaxationWeb’s Lee Sharpe has concerns about HMRC’s guidance on mileage claims and whether or not they already provide for finance costs.

 One of the key reasons offered for why a self-employed taxpayer is not entitled to claim for vehicle finance costs alongside a mileage allowance claim is found in the newish ITTOIA 2005 s 94D introduced under the “simplified expenses regime” through FA 2013 Sch 5, (see above), which says that a claim for mileage rates effectively replaces any other claim for “any expenditure incurred in respect of the acquisition, ownership, hire, leasing or use of the vehicle” (emphasis added).
 Accountants have argued a motor loan or hire purchase agreement would constitute finance costs of acquiring the motor vehicle.

 This makes sense.
 However, other accountants argue that under normal accounting principles, finance costs are automatically streamed or handled separately.
 In other words, finance costs do not ‘care’ what they are for, and standard accounts would not treat car loan or hire purchase interest as motoring expenses, or as vehicle acquisition costs, but as part of the business’ interest overheads.
+Certainly, the costs of a general loan to support the business will not typically go anywhere near motoring or mileage expenses.

 The matter is further complicated by the fact that these “simplified” expenses were drawn up in tandem with a “simple cash basis” regime and HMRC originally intended that there would be no loan interest relief at all, anywhere, under the cash basis but ultimately relented and offered a token £500 (albeit with its own special conditions); the simplified expenses can apply either to businesses that use normal accounting principles or the cash basis and the interaction between the regimes is all rather convoluted.